- London Business School

 3

-We identified and contacted hundreds of London Business School alumni based in France to (re)connect them with the Club.
-We introduced many in the Club WhatsApp group.
-We also built working relationships with LBS faculty, staff, and external contacts to support future events and initiatives, and to position the Club as a visible and credible presence in Paris’s broader professional ecosystem.
+We identified and contacted hundreds of France-based LBS alumni to (re)connect them with the Club, introducing many to the WhatsApp group.
+We also built relationships with LBS faculty, staff, and external contacts to support future initiatives and establish the Club as a credible presence in Paris's professional ecosystem.

 4

-In December 2025, we ran a structured survey to identify what drives engagement, capture feedback from the GCS 2025, and surface volunteers.
+In December 2025, we ran a structured survey to identify what drives engagement, capture events feedback, and surface volunteers.
 37 respondents.
-71 by then end of January 2026.
+71 by the end of January 2026.
 The data shows that:

 - What alumni want most: high-quality events, professional networking, staying in touch with fellow alumni in France.
 This is where we derive the three pillars of our vision.

-- What the GCS delivered: 4.61/5 overall satisfaction.
+- What the Great Christmas Sundowners delivered: 4.61/5 overall satisfaction.
 96% top-2.
 The biggest gaps were venue and food – not concept.
 Alumni explicitly asked for a more premium experience.

 - The central conclusion: moving from heroic one-offs to repeatable, higher-standard events requires professionalisation.